 We have an 'open door policy' at Littledean and staff are available to speak to parents at the start and end of the school day.
 We aim to build positive relationships with parents and families and provide opportunities for the children to express their worries and concerns.
-We provide a supportive, caring ethos where children are treated as individuals and their difficulties treated sensitively.
+We will provide a supportive, caring ethos where children are treated as individuals and their difficulties treated sensitively.
 Parents can either talk directly with staff or the Head Teacher or Family Support Worker.
+The school admin office number is 01594 822171 for parents to make appointments if required.